David Cross: Television, film and voice roles

 In 2004, Cross provided voices for a Marine in Halo 2 and a store clerk named "Zero" in Grand Theft Auto: San Andreas.
 He was also the voice of the "Happy-Time Harry" doll and Bert Banana in Aqua Teen Hunger Force (although the part was credited as Sir Willups Brightslymoore).
 Cross has made guest appearances in Tim and Eric Awesome Show, Great Job!
 He directed the music video for The Black Keys' song "10 A.M.
 Automatic", a spoof of public-access television.
 Paste Magazine ranked it number 24 on their list of the 50 Best Music Videos of the Decade (2000–2009).

 Cross appeared in The Strokes' music video for "Juicebox" as a bad local "morning zoo" radio DJ.
 He also appeared in The New Pornographers' video for "Use It", in Superchunk's video for "Watery Hands" (along with Janeane Garofalo), and in Yo La Tengo's video for "Sugarcube" (along with Bob Odenkirk and John Ennis).
 Cross contributes to Vice magazine, writing a column, My America.
 In 2005, he contributed to the UNICEF benefit song "Do They Know It's Hallowe'en?" and appeared in one of PETA's "I'd Rather Go Naked Than Wear Fur" campaigns.

 In the Beastie Boys' 2006 concert film Awesome; I Fuckin' Shot That!, Cross portrays Nathaniel Hörnblowér in the fictional segment "A Day in the Life of Nathaniel Hörnblowér".
 In I'm Not There, Cross portrays Allen Ginsberg.
 Both Bill Lawrence and Zach Braff of the TV series Scrubs were eager to have Cross make a cameo appearance on the series as Tobias Fünke, but due to the series' cancellation, the plan never came to fruition.

 Cross provided commentary on the Vicarious music video DVD for Tool.
 He has previously performed comedy as an opening act for the band and its members appeared on Mr. Show several times.
-He portrayed Ian Hawke in Alvin and the Chipmunks film series and voiced Crane in the Kung Fu Panda film franchise.
+He portrayed Ian Hawke in the Alvin and the Chipmunks film series and voiced Crane in the Kung Fu Panda film franchise.

 Cross starred in David's Situation, a pilot for HBO.
 It filmed in May 2008 and included many Mr. Show alumni at the taping.
 On August 6, 2008, Bob Odenkirk announced on bobanddavid.com that David's Situation would not be produced.